Bahrain Country Commercial Guide

 Last published date:

-The Basic Customs Duty is a tariff imposed on goods that are transported across international borders.
-Bahrain applies a Common External Tariff (CET) of five percent on nearly all imported goods with the exception of goods produced in the GCC region and countries that signed international trade commitments or bi-lateral trade agreements voiding the CET, including the United States.
-Certain types of goods, including paper and aluminum, are charged a 20 percent duty rate upon import into Bahrain.
+Bahrain applies a Common External Tariff (CET) of five percent on nearly all imported goods except for goods produced in the GCC and countries with which Bahrain has signed international trade commitments or bilateral trade agreements voiding the CET, including the United States.
+Certain goods, including paper and aluminum, are charged a 20 percent duty rate when imported into Bahrain.

 Bahrain has ratified and adopted the GCC Common Law on Anti-Dumping, Countervailing Measures, and Safeguards.
 The legislation seeks to provide uniform protection to GCC industries from unfair international trade practices such as dumping (unfair pricing of imported products), countervailing subsidies, and an unjustifiable increase in the imports of certain goods (against which safeguards are implemented).